akibarika/yelp-api/README.md

 # yelp-api

-Just a doable test app for yelp api in React Native
+Just a test app for yelp api in React Native